Overview of the Impact MA in Applied Psychology

 1. Overview

 As artificial intelligence scales quickly, the ability to understand human behaviour, motivation, decision‑making, and wellbeing has become a critical differentiator.
 Technical progress alone is no longer sufficient.
 Sustainable impact increasingly depends on self‑leadership, empathy, collaboration, ethical judgement, and psychologically informed decision‑making.
-This programme responds directly to that shift.
+This degree responds directly to that shift.

 The Impact MA integrates core psychological science with real‑world application.
 Learners study how people think, feel, develop, and behave across individual, organisational, and societal levels, and apply this knowledge to challenges in leadership, work, technology, health, and systemic transformation.
-Rather than treating psychology as a purely academic discipline, the programme emphasises applied use: evidence‑based interventions, behavioural insights, and psychologically grounded strategies that can be implemented immediately in professional contexts.
+Rather than treating psychology as a purely academic discipline, the degree emphasises applied use: evidence‑based interventions, behavioural insights, and psychologically grounded strategies that can be implemented immediately in professional contexts.

-The programme is structured around challenge‑based learning.
+The degree is structured around challenge‑based learning.
 Students do not only learn theory; they work on concrete, real‑world challenges where psychological insight matters most, often at the intersection of people, technology, and change.
 The learning journey progresses from foundational self‑understanding to applied work in teams, organisations, and broader systems.

 2. Key Information